 Depart on your flight to Guayaquíl.
 Transfer to your hotel for the night.

 After breakfast, transfer to the airport for your flight to Baltra Island, then transfer to nearby Santa Cruz Island.
-Here, you visit the highlands’ Tortoise Reserve, containing one of the largest giant tortoise populations in the Galápagos.
-After lunch continue to the Charles Darwin Research Station.
+Here, you visit the highlands' Tortoise Reserve, containing one of the largest giant tortoise populations in the Galápagos.
+Continue to the Charles Darwin Research Station.
 Learn about conservation efforts and view the tortoises and land iguanas being raised for reintroduction.
 This afternoon embark the Isabela II.

 This morning visit Post Office Bay and view one of the oldest working sea-mail drops.
 Zodiacs take you to nearby islets to observe rays, sea lions, and sea turtles, followed by a short walk to a lookout for panoramic views of Floreana.
 At Punta Cormorant you may see American flamingos, black-necked stilts, and white-cheeked pintail ducks in a brackish lagoon.
 Your hike takes you to a fine coral-sand beach where green sea turtles nest.
 A highlight of your day is the chance to swim and snorkel with friendly and frolicking sea lions.